J-CF-Leung/Study_Vault/Physics/Condensed matter physics/Superconductivity.md

 - Consider supercurrent from the [[#Ginzburg-Landau equations]], for a _constant_ $\psi$
 $$\frac{\partial}{\partial t}\boldsymbol{J}_{s}=\rho_{s}\left( \frac{\hbar}{q}\nabla\dot{\theta}-\dot{\boldsymbol{A}} \right)=\rho_{s}(-\nabla \varphi- \dot{\boldsymbol{A}})=\rho_{s}\boldsymbol{E}$$
 - This is the first [[#London equations|London equation]]
-	- An electric field can _kick-start_ the supercurrent, but not sustain it
+	- An electric field can _kick-start_ the supercurrent, but not required to sustain it

 ### Josephson phase relation
 - Consider the weak link with $d\ll \xi$ and _potential difference_ $V$